Lest we forget, today is a good day to sing this hymn!

 My own Uncle Al who I blogged about a few years ago - a death just before Christmas that helped us focus on what it means to live a Christian life with all of the joys and the hardships.
 A martyr in his own way I supposed, sacrificing for his family, his community, his church - and doing so with cheerful vigor!

-A few years later, it was Uncle Al's youngest daughter Phyllis was near death.
-Her suffering was even more poignant to me as she was the "older cousin" that I looked up to as a kid.
+A few Christmases later his youngest daughter Phyllis was near death.
+Her suffering was even more poignant as she was only four years older than me.
+She was the "older cousin" that I looked up to as a kid.
 As I reflect on her life I see the love of a daughter caring for her elderly parents, particularly her widowed mother, a loving wife who was both a friend and partner to her husband, a caring mother, a beautiful musician, and a good roll model for me as a young woman, trying to figure out my own vocation of simplicity in marriage.
 Phyllis was in her own way a Christian martyr, picking up her crosses every day.

 Two other friends of mine, real women with real families and the usual concerns and problems, cared for their elderly mothers suffering from physical and mental ailments until they died their own natural deaths.
 These women showed me a compassion, loyalty, love to an extraordinary degree that just had to be a special grace they were given for such a big task!

-So in the church's great wisdom, St. Stephen's Day seems to be well placed to remind us what the full meaning of the incarnation really is.
+So in her wisdom, St. Stephen's Day seems to be well placed to remind us what the full meaning of the incarnation really is.
 The church brings us two other reminders during this season with the Slaughter of the Holy Innocents, and the remembrance of St. Thomas Becket.
 The Christmas light and the blood of martyrs